Preparation for Accepted International Visiting Students

 You may save your progress and return.
 It does not have to be completed in one sitting.

 Housing is the responsibility of the student and you are expected to find your own housing for the duration of your elective.
 Students can look for accommodation from either the housing list we send to you or through other means listed below.
 Please be advised that the UNC Office of International Activities does not endorse one rental company or room rental over another, nor do we inspect properties that are listed on this website.
 For your safety, we encourage you to use caution and good judgment when responding to or viewing any rental properties.
 When possible, it is best for you to visit any property you are considering prior to signing a lease.

 Medical students can find rooms through external websites like http://rotatingroom.com/.

 Additionally, UNC offers guest apartments through: http://housing.unc.edu/guests/ , however the rates can be expensive.

 Other websites used in the U.S. to find housing include Craigslist or Airbnb.
+Be sure to select Chapel Hill unless you will have personal transportation during your stay.
 It is important to be extremely careful if using these websites, as anyone can post (not just students) and there is no guarantee of quality or safety.